 I am SO glad that I didn’t listen to her and trusted my out instincts!

 We walked around the hospital lobby for a grand total of 20 minutes before my contractions were much more painful.
 When I returned upstairs to be measured again, I was at 5 cm.
-(1.5 cm in 20 minutes… yeah.)
+(I had progressed 1.5 cm in 20 minutes… yes, it was incredibly painful.)